|Section 1 - Regulation Games|

 |8.4||Ejections To Be Reviewed: All ejections are subject to a review by league executive and may result in further discipline.|

-Additional Discipline: Continued harassment of umpires, players or bystanders after an ejection will result in additional disciplinary action and possible forfeit of the game.
+Additional Discipline: Continued harassment of umpires, players or bystanders after an ejection will result in additional disciplinary action and possible forfeit of the game and possibly permanent expulsion from the league.

 |Section 9 - Miscellaneous|